aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image/_index.md

 Before you start, make sure you have:

-1. **Java Development Kit (JDK)** – Download the latest JDK from the [website](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).
+1. **Java Development Kit (JDK)** – Download the latest JDK from the [Oracle JDK download page](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).
-2. **Aspose.Note for Java library** – Grab the JAR from the [Aspose website](https://releases.aspose.com/note/java/) and add it to your project’s classpath.
+2. **Aspose.Note for Java library** – Grab the JAR from the [Aspose.Note Java library download](https://releases.aspose.com/note/java/) and add it to your project’s classpath.

 ## Import Packages